Geo-Mafia/Geo-Mafia/README.md

 ### Backend
-Connection should be seen simply by running Unit Tests as mentioned in 3
+Connection should be seen simply by running Unit Tests as mentioned in 3 above.
+4/4 QUnit Tests should pass.